Subjective Relativism Is The Doctrine That

 Understanding Subjective Relativism

 Subjective relativism, at its core, asserts that reality and morality are fundamentally individual constructs.
-This means that each person's beliefs, values, and experiences shape their unique understanding of the world.
+Even so, this means that each person's beliefs, values, and experiences shape their unique understanding of the world.
 The doctrine suggests that there is no external, objective truth that exists independently of individual perception; instead, truth and morality are determined by personal feelings, preferences, and opinions.

 Key Tenets of Subjective Relativism